-However, if done right, the transitional process could be seamless and effortless without all the commonly associated hassle, and by following some techniques on how to get your baby to sleep in a crib, your newborn should be able to get used to their new sleep environment easily.
+If done right, the transitional process can be smooth without all the commonly associated hassle, and by following some techniques on how to get your baby to sleep in a crib, your newborn should be able to get used to their new sleep environment easily.
 You don’t have to go through weeks of constant crying and moodiness.

 Frequently Asked Questions

 When Should My Baby Start Sleeping In a Crib?

-This is a common question, but it’s also the one which doesn’t have a straight answer.
+This is a common question, but it’s also the one that doesn’t have a straight answer.
 It would pretty much depend on how old your baby is as well as how comfortable you are with him sleeping separately.

 The truth is that parents have hard times the first few nights, even if the baby sleeps well and he’s not bothered by the drastic change.
 It would be a good idea to put his or her crib in your room for the first few weeks.
 This will get you used to the infant’s breathing noises, hunger signals, and sleeping patterns.

 This period usually takes about a year.
 Keep in mind that there is certain research which shows that babies have a significantly lower risk of developing SIDS when they sleep on a firm mattress on their back in the same room with their parents.

 Some parents, however, are comfortable with moving the crib in a separate bedroom only after a few months.
 This could also be a solution if the baby’s sleeping patterns allow it and there’s nothing to be worried about.
 However, you should use a monitor to make sure that everything is closely observed.

 Why Does My Baby Cry When I Put Them In?

 The truth is that there are quite a few different reasons for which your newborn might actually cry as soon as you put him or her in the crib.
 Let’s have a look at some of them.